-- c.
-Fourth year

-- annual evaluation letter
+- 4. Fourth year: Annual evaluation letter

-- d.
-In the fifth year, tenure review begins and it includes thorough evaluation of:
+- 5. In the fifth year2, tenure review begins and it includes thorough evaluation of:

 - teaching same as third year

 - professional work

 - community service

-- e.
-In the sixth year, the tenure case is concluded and presented to the CAPT in October.
+- 6. In the sixth year, the tenure case is concluded and presented to the CAPT in October.